 We are in unprecedented times at the moment, as a school we have to follow the advice we are given by the government.
-Yesterday’s update laid out the next steps of delaying the transfer of the virus.
+Recently, the Government have laid out the next steps of delaying the transfer of the virus.
 As a senior leadership team we have discussed how this will look in school.

 Any children or staff who are displaying symptoms of a high temperature or a new persistent cough should self-isolate for 14 days.
 If anyone in your household is displaying these symptoms the whole household should self-isolate.
 Please inform school as soon as possible to tell us this is your decision.
 You must then get tested.

 If a child presents in school with a temperature or has developed a new cough, they will be kept away from other children and parents will be asked to collect them as soon as possible and they will be asked to self-isolate for 14 days.